 Webinar#1: Introducing NBS and the UrbanByNature programme in China

 In this inaugural UrbanByNature China webinar, participants were introduced to the concept of NBS and how they are being implemented across cities in Europe.
 Participants were able to learn about the potential of NBS to contribute to urban regeneration efforts and climate resilience goals.
 In addition, good practice examples from Shanghai showcased the relevance of NBS for cities in China.
-See the playlist on YouTube.
+See the playlist on YouTube and read our webinar recap.

 UrbanByNature China launch in Chengdu, China